computational-genomics-lab/STMAP/README.md

     The ``metagenome_condition.tsv`` file contains the sample names with their associated environmental conditions, which will be used for condition based genome   binning and differential enrichment analysis.
 Kindly check the generated files and modify if required

-   **2. Raw reads quality assessment
+   **Raw reads quality assessment**

     Before running any of the Metagenome Analysis Workflow commands, a project must be configured using ``configureProject`` command.
     The parent forlder must have the luigi.cfg file, in which the globalparameters are defined.
     Running any of the  Metagenome Analysis Workflow commands without generating the project folder and luigi.cfg file will give rise to     ``luigi.parameter.MissingParameterException``

    **Steps**

     1. Run Prepare Projcet with project name ``metagenome_demo_analysis`` as discussed before and inspect the files generated inside config folder